 We had only one scholarship year to collect proper funding or sell our product.
 Therefore, time was of the essence.
 Based on the user feedback, I prioritized solving the issues that were the most common answer, but also that were easier to tackle and would already bring a lot of value for us.

 The top issue was irrelevant content, hence I added a classic onboarding step to collect the topics our users would like to learn.
 Based on the topic popularity, we supported more and more math topics.
+This also indicated that our targetgroup was broader than we initially anticipated.

 On top of that, since we enforced quite a formal way of solving mathematical exercises, it was not easy for our users to understand what to do at each solution step.
 This occurred because of a lack of fundamental knowledge in math, which we aimed to address.
 To tackle this we added an explanation and an example for each step.